Yantivenom/More-Platforms/README.md

 # More-Platforms
 The More Platforms mod source.
 Do what you want, use it as you like.
-Credit me if possible :)
+Credit me please :)